cminhho/WME-Cloud-Search-Exercise/README.md

 - Create a <b>Springboot GAE application</b> to manage external users and group string on Google Cloud Identiy
 (This connector implements the graph traversal strategy provided by the Content Connector SDK)
 - Create <b>WME Java SDK</b> for interacting with WME ecossystem APIs
+- Deploy app to production server with Docker

 ## Technologies
 <b>Technology stack on the Cloud Connector side</b>